Test Grade Calculator

 This grading chart adjusts automatically for any test size.
 Enter your total questions above to generate a full grading scale for your specific test.

-Key Features of the Test Calculator:
+Key Features of the Test Grader Calculator:

 • Instant percentage, letter grade, and GPA — all three results in one click, with no manual formula needed